-On July 28, 2020, the Company, with its subsidiary, Corbus Pharmaceuticals, Inc., as borrower, entered into a secured Loan and Security Agreement with K2 HealthVentures LLC ("K2HV"), an unrelated third party (the "Loan and Security Agreement") and received \$20,000,000 20.0 million upon signing.
-The loan matures on August 1, 2024 and the Company is obligated to make interest only payments for the first 24 months and then interest and equal principal payments for the next 24 months commencing on September 1, 2022.
-The Company entered into an Amendment to the Loan and Security Agreement (the "Amended Loan and Security Agreement") on October 25, 2022.
-The Amended Loan Interest payments are made monthly and Security Agreement deferred the commencement of principal repayments by a one-year period from September 1, 2022 to September 1, 2023 and if the Company raises at least \$30 million in net proceeds through capital raising transactions, the commencement of principal repayments will be deferred by an additional six months to March 1, 2024.
-Interest accrues accrue at a variable annual rate equal to the greater of (i) 8.5% and (ii) the rate of interest noted in The Wall Street Journal, Money Rates section, as the "Prime Rate" plus 5.25%, in each case, subject to a step-down of 25 basis points upon the funding of the second tranche tranche.
-The interest rate used at March 31, 2024 June 30, 2024 was 13.75%.
+On July 28, 2020, the Company, with its subsidiary, Corbus Pharmaceuticals, Inc., as borrower, entered into a secured Loan and Security Agreement with K2 HealthVentures LLC ("K2HV"), an unrelated third party (the "Loan and Security Agreement") and received \$20.0 million upon signing.
+On August 1, 2024, the loan matured and the Company made a final payment in the amount of \$11.8 million, which represents \$10.1 million principal outstanding on the maturity date, \$1.6 million final payment and accrued interest.
+The \$1.6 million final payment was amortized over the life of the loan through interest expense, net within the condensed consolidated statements of operations and comprehensive loss.
+Interest payments were made monthly and accrued at a variable annual rate equal to the greater of (i) 8.5% and (ii) the rate of interest noted in The Wall Street Journal, Money Rates section, as the "Prime Rate" plus 5.25%.